-The commission takes non-compliance with the code very seriously and will actively investigate all complaints associated with non-compliance.
+The commission takes non-compliance with the code very seriously and will actively investigate complaints associated with non-compliance.

-Non-compliance with the code could result in accredited persons not being able to register certificates.
 Regulation 15(2) of the VEET Regulations provides that a certificate cannot be created in relation to a prescribed activity if this code has not been complied with (in relation to that prescribed activity).
+An accredited person must not create certificates where any associated activity was not compliant with the code.

-Other compliance and enforcement actions are also available to the commission.
+The commission can also take compliance and enforcement actions, including prosecution of offences, where non-compliance is identified.
 These will be undertaken in a manner consistent with the commission's Compliance and Enforcement Policy.